2023 Frequently Asked Questions

 Can I receive a refund if I no longer can participate?

 We do not provide refunds except for extreme and insurmountable circumstances.
+Entries not being ready for the competition do not fall within extreme and insurmountable circumstances.
+The refund deadline is February 10.
 Please reference the Rules & Regulations for more information.

 Do I need to provide a recipe?

-Not in the First Round.
-We will ask for a recipe if one or more of your entries advances to the Final Round.
+We will ask for a recipe if one or more of your entries wins a medal.
 Please see Rules & Regulations for more information on entry recipes.

 When can I edit my entries?